The Mask (comics): The Mask

-In an antiques shop, a weak, neurotic man named Stanley Ipkiss shops for a gift to give to his girlfriend, Kathy.
+In an antiques shop, a weak, neurotic man named Stanley Ipkiss shops for a gift to give to his girlfriend, Kathy Matthews.
 At the store he purchases an old jade mask which begins to speak to him.
 When Stanley wears it, he is transformed into a wacky super-powered being with an abnormally large, bald, green-skinned head and a mouthful of large teeth.
 After exploring his new abilities, Ipkiss goes on a rampage, taking revenge on those with whom he has a grudge, and earns the nickname Big Head.

 After taking the mask off, Stan begins to realize what has been happening.
 His acts as Big Head begin to take an emotional toll on him.
 He becomes verbally abusive toward Kathy.
 She kicks him out, but keeps the mask since it was a gift from Stanley.

 Later, Stan breaks into Kathy's apartment to steal it back just as the police arrive in response to an earlier housebreaking call.
 Deciding his only way out is as Big Head, Stan puts the mask back on and kills multiple cops during his escape in addition to causing a great deal of property damage.
 He returns home as Big Head and removes the mask, preparing to leave the city; only to be shot in the back and killed by Kathy now wearing the mask, who figured out the identity of Big Head and donned the mask while Stan's back was turned after he took it off.